Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 Jump to:

 The addition of sprinkles brings in the fun factor and who can resist sprinkles?
 Nobody!
-This Sugar Cookie Bar recipe is like a cross between our Easy Drop Sugar Cookies and simple one bowl Blondies.
+This easy Sugar Cookie Bar recipe is like a cross between our Easy Drop Sugar Cookies and simple one-bowl Blondies.

 These treats are ready in about 30 minutes, with no chilling, and one bowl means less cleanup.
-Always a win-win in our book!
+Easier than cut-out sugar cookies and always a win-win in our book!

 Ingredients for Sugar Cookie Bars